ciax/utils/bin/readme-db.txt

 ## Procedure for translation from csv to sqlite3 ##
  1. export csv file from spread sheet as exp-db
  2. split the exp-db by project into files which is stored in /cfg.(project) (command: db-split)
- 3. register the db files (link to /db directory) (command: file-register)
- 4. update sqlite3 rdb (command: db-update)
+ 3. update sqlite3 rdb (command: db-update)